 But before I was manager of my “lifestyle” location I was manager of a large location and the pressure was greater to top out each year.
 Our goals were not based on the economy but instead strictly on set percentage we sold from the year before.
 I remembered the stress as the economy began to topple, and I kept waiting for the bottom to fall out, larger numbers means you have much further to fall.

-“No,” I said.
-A simple two letter word that would bring, what I thought was an indestructible friendship to its bitter end.
+A simple two letter word that would bring, what I thought was an indestructible friendship to its quick and bitter end.

 Even in my slow store I didn’t look at other stores and wonder what kind of manager I could be there.
 I focused on how to bring my location to its fullest potential.
 Those other stores were not my concern, unless of course I was told they were my concern.

 When I became a district manager I heard these same comments over and over and over again.
 Managers who could not manage their store to their fullest potential because there was not enough traffic, or pay, or inventory.
 They did not have the product some other location had, their traffic would be comprised of kids and they wished they had adults, or their traffic was comprised of adults that didn’t buy and they wished they had adults that bought.

 If we all just stopped focusing on how our situation is different than others or worse than our fantasies but instead just focused on our situations, perhaps we could really make a greener world everywhere.